 A call for cooling from the thermostat closes the R to Y circuit on the integrated ignition/blower control board.
 The control waits for a 1-second delay before energizing the circulating blower to 82% of the selected cooling CFM (passive dehumidification mode).
 After 7.5 minutes, the circulating blower automatically ramps up to 100% of the selected cooling airflow.
-When the call for cooling is satisfied, the circulating blower ramps back down to 82% of the selected cooling airflow for 1 minute, then shuts off.
+When the call for cooling is satisfied, the circulating blower ramps down to continuous fan cfm (38% of high stage cooling) for 45 seconds before completely shutting down the blower.